 Independent studies, practica and internships under the guidance of departmental faculty.
 Projects are graded and students may earn course credits based upon their experience from library research on a specific topic to significant hands-on laboratory research.
 The Department recommends you review the research being done by each of our primary investigators, choose a topic that interests you and then make an appointment with the primary investigator to discuss the possibility of working in the primary investigator’s lab.

 Student Life - Our large animal population consisting of: goats, horses, poultry, sheep, and Belted Galloway cattle maintained on the Hadley Farm and at the South Deerfield Complex provide the basis for much of the animal experience we offer whether one is interested in applying to veterinary school or seeking employment opportunities after graduation.
 VASCI also partners with a local dairy farm where students feed and care for dairy calves seven days per week under the direct supervision of the instructor.
 Along with our curricular offerings of reproduction, nutrition, diseases, and management, we offer numerous extracurricular activities to all interested students.
-These include: Winter Traveling Dairy Tour class, Artificial Insemination Certification class, Service Dog Training class, Agricultural Ambassadors Practicum, NESA Intercollegiate Animal Science Competition, participation in Regional and National Dairy Challenges, participation in livestock showing and judging at local fairs and regional events.
+These include: Winter Traveling Dairy Tour class, Artificial Insemination Certification class, Service Dog Training class, Peer Advisors, NESA Intercollegiate Animal Science Competition, participation in Regional and National Dairy Challenges, participation in livestock showing and judging at local fairs and regional events.
 Students also have the opportunity to participate in the annual Bay State Livestock Classic; students organize this event and learn the grooming and showing of cattle, poultry, sheep, goats and horses.
 The department sponsors a Peer Mentor group and the Pre-Veterinary and Animal Sciences Club.
 These events all promote positive student to student, student to faculty, and student to industry representative interaction, which can lead to post-baccalaureate internship employment, and graduate school opportunities.

 Academic Advising - All students are assigned to a VASCI faculty member who will serve as the student’s Academic Advisor.
 Since individuals have special interests, the department's faculty members encourage students to interact with the faculty members to develop a program of study that best meets the student's career objectives.
 This interaction is an on-going process but formal meetings between faculty members and advisees are scheduled in both the Fall and Spring semesters prior to class registration and students are required to attend these meetings.